Ujjwaltyagi31/Codtech-Data-Science-Internship-Tasks/Task2_DL/README.md

 ---

-> _"Learning never exhausts the mind, it only fuels innovation.
-Task 2 completed with clarity and confidence!"_
+### Learning never exhausts the mind,it only fuels innovation.
+Task 2 completed with clarity and confidence!